emperor-2001/firstoffcialgitrepo/README.md

 # firstoffcialgitrepo
-This is just part of my learning process
+This is just part of my learning process for git
 # Vinayak here
 # RG here